Groups will be smuggled in from far & wide again in 2019

-Travelling from near and far in 2017, groups encompassing a diverse range of sizes and styles raised money for two very deserving charities whilst at the same time providing two days of entertainment, with lots of audience participation!
+Travelling from near and far we try and invite groups encompassing a diverse range of sizes and styles who are happy to raise money for charity whilst at the same time providing two days of entertainment, with lots of audience participation!

 We are a diverse group of women living in and around Falmouth and working in various trades and professions throughout South and West Cornwall.
 We have in our line up Nurses, Therapists, Artists, Ceramicists, Scientists and, of course, we are wives and mothers too!
 What unites us is our love of singing, sailing and the odd glass or two of alcohol!